 A. Lange & Sohne

-Founded in 1845 by Ferdinand Adolph Lange, A. Lange & Sohne is regarded as one of the finest watchmakers in the world.
+Founded in 1845 by Ferdinand Adolph Lange, A. Lange & Sohne is regarded as one of the finest watchmakers in the world, and one of the best watches to invest in 2020 and 2021.
 As a German company, their watches differ in style from most Swiss manufacturers, with the brand favouring a more traditional Glashütte style which is similar to classic British watches.
 This understated look is what makes A. Lange & Sohne watches appealing to collectors.